aoijs/website/src/content/docs/functions/userPlatform.md

 ## Example(s)

-This will return your platform you're using Discord on:
+This will return the platform you're using Discord on:

 ```javascript
 client.command({